 The devices used to store CCTV images are also a common target during a break-in (eg, to remove potential evidence of the crime).
 In the first instance, you should consider the physical security of the storage device such as whether it is kept in a locked room.
 Newer systems may allow for recordings to be stored in an encrypted format which will prevent unauthorised access in the event of loss or theft, and which could be considered in addition to a range of appropriate access controls.

 In responding to subject access requests or other disclosures, you should consider an appropriate format for the data to be disclosed, and appropriate security controls.
 During procurement, the capability of the device or prospective system to export data securely to third parties should also be considered.
+However, you should ensure that you do not use proprietary encryption that will restrict a data subject’s ability to access their personal data.

 An organisation receives a subject access request for CCTV images.
 Its CCTV system can export images to an MP4 file format which can be accessed by the data subject on his personal computer.
 The organisation uses a file encryption product to encrypt the data before saving onto a CD (with a copy of the encryption software) and posting it to the data subject.
 Once the data subject confirms the safe receipt of the disc the organisation discloses the password used to generate the encryption key.